Leon Polk Smith

 Following its presentation in Vancouver, the exhibition will be shown at Palm Springs Art Museum in spring 2022.

-A catalogue to accompany the exhibition will be published by Black Dog Press in late summer 2021.
+A catalogue to accompany the exhibition will be published by Black Dog Press in spring 2022.